songgz/fastui/README.md

 # FastUI

-FastUI is a framework for creating enterprise-level application style interfaces.
+FastUI is a Ajax Ruby framework for Rapid Development enterprise-level Web application style interfaces.
+In Fastui you only have to write the domain classes in plain Ruby to get a web application ready for production.

 This project rocks and uses MIT-LICENSE.

-Fastui generates a user interface from the model.

 ## Configuration